 - The GM Health & Social Care Partnership has advice, information and resources to support and manage wellbeing.

 - Spirit of Salford Network on Facebook - if you need help or assistance with anything.

-- Their is government guidance for parents and carers on supporting children and young people's mental health
+- There is government guidance for parents and carers on supporting children and young people's mental health.

 Home schooling children with SEND